z-shell/z-a-patch-dl/README.md

 ## Installation

-Simply load like a plugin.
-The following will add the annex to Zplugin:
+Simply load like a plugin, i.e. the following will add the annex to Zplugin:

 ```zsh
 zplugin light zplugin/z-a-patch-dl